The Industrial Giants

 Who’s your competitor?
 I hear small business owners say, “I have no competition” all the time.
 This is a problem as they either are burying their head in the sand, or more importantly why isn’t anyone doing what you’re doing?
 Maybe it’s because you can’t make money at it.
 Figure out who your competition is and compete!

 Tenacity was almost a given.
-Each giant had challenges more than once in their careers.
+The industrial giants had challenges more than once in their careers.

 What separates the winners from the losers is how they face the challenges.
 Challenges are a part of life and business.
 You can’t let them get you down.
 You have to tenaciously hammer away at them until you’ve broken them down and overcome them.